Schedule 6. Data Processing Agreement

 (d) A description of the measures taken or proposed by the Controller to address the personal data breach, including, where appropriate, measures to mitigate its possible adverse effects.

-(14) ☒ The processing of personal data by the Processor will take place in a member state of the European Union (“EU”) or European Economic Area (“EEA”).
+(13) The processing of personal data by the Processor will take place in a member state of the European Union (“EU”) or European Economic Area (“EEA”).
+By agreement of the Parties, processing may take place in a third country outside the EU/EEA.
 Any performance of the service provided or parts of it in a third country requires the prior written consent of the Controller and may only take place if the specific requirements for the Transfers of Personal Data to Third Countries set out in the Data Protection Legislation are met.

-(15) At the discretion of the Controller, the Processor undertakes to delete or return all personal data to the Controller after the end of the provision of services relating to processing, and to delete existing copies unless applicable law requires storage of the personal data.
-Upon request, documentation of the deletion must be provided to the Controller.
+(14) At the discretion of the Controller, the Processor undertakes to delete or return all personal data to the Controller after the end of the provision of services relating to processing, and to delete existing copies unless applicable law requires storage of the personal data.
+This applies also to test materials and waste materials.
+The deletion recorded and the documentation must be provided to the Controller upon request.

 Section 5.
 Sub-contractual relationships